Will book publishing follow the path of the music and movie industries?

 When people look at the future of book publishing they often draw parallels to music and video.
 In many ways this is instructive, but not in all cases.
 What does the future hold for digital books?

 Digital Music and Video

-Next consider the progression of video.
-With video there were Beta tapes, VHS tapes, video disks, DVD, and Blue Ray.
+Next, consider the progression of the video.
+With video, there were Beta tapes, VHS tapes, video disks, DVD, and Blue Ray.